Code-Institute-Submissions/flask_book_review/readme.md

 * https://chrome.google.com/webstore/detail/responsive-web-design-tes/bdpelkpfhjfiacjeobkhlkkgaphbobea.
     - This chrome plug in was used when testing HTML and CSS to assess the responsiveness of the website on different screen sizes.
 * I also tested the website on different browsers.
+* I manually tested all functions
+    - Includes testing forms by adding and editing books.
+I tested the delete function and ensured the confirmation message before deletion was working correctly.
+    - All search functions were tested.
+* Ensured books were displayed as intended:
+    - Correctly separating fiction and non-fiction books
+    - Top 5 rated books were displayed on the home page, and only those books with a 4 or 5 star rating.
+* Tested images:
+    - Images were displayed correctly, especially when an image wasn't uploaded correctly.

+### Form validation

+I wanted to confirm that all the forms were working as intended and had been validated.
+In order to do so I performed manual tests, which included attempting to submit the forms without any data present.
+This was to ensure that an error message was displayed which prompted the user to first input the required data.

 ## Deployment

 Github and Heroku were both used for deployment.

+Heroku live website link:

+### Heroku deployment method:

+1. Create a Heroku account: https://heroku.com.
+2. Install the Heroku CLI on your machine: https://devcenter.heroku.com/articles/heroku-cli
+3. Confirm the Heroku CLI has been installed correctly by seeing which Heroku version you are using:
+    ```sh
+        heroku --version
+    ```
+4. Log in to Heroku from your terminal in order to connect to the Heroku CLI:
+    ```sh
+        heroku login
+    ```
+    - You will then be given instructions to follow in your command line.

 ## Credits